gabrielkassjohnson/computer-vision-for-farm-greenhouses/README.md

 This is our goal in deploying networks into the field, resilience to odd conditions, and still giving sensible results.
 Field conditions on farms and inside greenhouses can be extreme, and also vary widely in short time spans.
 Light levels, moisture, temperature, and other pertinent characteristics of the growing environment are all uncontrolled, in contrast to laboratory settings.
 So to generalize for field conditions, we train on multiple collated datasets with an eye towards appropriate visual transforms that can improve predictive outcomes even further.
 Training datasets include the Aberystwyth Leaf Evaluation Dataset.
 [Bell 2016] and “Finely-grained annotated datasets for image-based plant phenotyping” [Minervini 2016].

 <img src="test.gif" />
 Fig. 1.
 A test-set sequence of images withheld from training from "Annotated Image Datasets of Rosette Plants" [Scharr 2014]  And the resulting segmentation output of the neural network.

+The neural network is a bootstrapped version of a segmentation network from Facebook Research.
+The network is instantiated with pretrained weights, then the output layers are altered for the desired shape (in our case, a simple segmentation only model, with plant and background only.
+Then, the multiple datasets are collated into a single custom data-loader.
+The model is trained in parallel on one Nvidia GTX 1050i and one Nvidia GTX 1650i.

 ## Tracking Invasive Worms with Machine Learning and Computer Vision